StuartsProjects/StuartsProjects.github.io/_posts/2021-11-21-StuartCAM-ESP32CAM-Picture-Transfers-with-LoRa .md

 The program operation is fairly simple, the ESP32CAM wakes from deep sleep, takes a picture, transfers the memory array that is the picture and goes back to sleep, the SD card is not used.

 The receiver program was **239\_StuartCAM\_LoRa\_Receiver** running on an Arduino DUE or you could use **234\_SDfile\_Transfer\_Receiver**.
-As yet I have been unable to get the SD card working in the same ESP32CAM transmitter set-up, there appears to be too much interference on the SPI bus from the LoRa device and the SD card soon fails.
+As yet I have been unable to get the SD card working in the same ESP32CAM transmitter set-up.
+The SD_MMC interface is used for the SD card and when the there is all the significant SPI bus activity from the LoRa device on the same pins the SD card soon fails to mount a.
+For it to work again it needs to be removed or powered down.

 Initial tests resulted in poor pictures, way too dark or washed out, so I set the ESP32CAM up using the CameraWebServer example that is within the Arduino IDE, instructions to be found in this useful tutorial; **[https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/](https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/)**.
 You can change the picture settings and capture a still to see the effect.
 Things improved, garden camera was now working;